“My sculptures are gravity-defying, organic forms that combine industrial and transparent materials to imagine monuments

 Definition:

 BUY OR BURN is a long-term performative artwork that stages a public auction in which unsold works are destroyed, forcing audiences to confront questions of value, authorship, preservation, and complicity.
+The audience does not simply witness — they decide.
+Their choice, or their silence, determines what survives.
+Nothing is symbolic.

 Medium: Performative auction, installation, video, text